Hochschild cohomology of generalised Grassmannians: Introduction

 \section{Introduction}

-For partial flag varieties it has been an important question to compute various geometric invariants in terms of representation-theoretic information.
-This has a long and rich history, starting with the works of Borel, Bott, Hirzebruch, Kostant, and many others.
-Examples of these invariants are their cohomology, algebraic K-theory, or quantum cohomology, and equivariant variations thereupon.
-In this paper we consider another important algebro-geometric invariant with a rich structure, namely Hochschild cohomology.
-It has not been considered in this generality before for partial flag varieties, and our results suggest many interesting problems arising in its computation.
+For partial flag varieties, or compact homogeneous spaces, it has been an important question to compute topological and geometric invariants of~$G/P$ in terms of representation-theoretic data.
+This has a long and rich history, starting with the works of Borel and Hirzebruch.
+Examples of these invariants are singular cohomology \cite{MR0102800} or quantum cohomology \cite{MR2077592}, and equivariant variations thereupon \cite{MR1649623,MR2359822}.

+In this paper we consider another important algebro-geometric invariant: \emph{Hochschild cohomology}, denoted~$\HHHH^\bullet(G/P)=\bigoplus_{i\geq 0}\HHHH^i(G/P)$.
+It controls the (generalised) deformation theory \cite{MR2183254,MR2238922}, it is related to Poisson geometry \cite{MR3765972}, and it comes equipped with a rich algebraic structure.
+It has not been considered before for partial flag varieties, and the results in this paper suggest many interesting features arising in this setting.